tariq7299/BolesaLandingPage/to-do.md

 - Refactor the Percentage symbol and its position jusing flex instead of absolute/relative
 - Set a max ch the section description to md
+- Make the text inside tag button to be in the middle excactly -

 ## Integration section